Preclinical evaluation of immunostimulatory gene therapy for pancreatic cancer

 - Location: Fåhræussalen, Rudbecklaboratoriet, Dag Hammarskjölds väg 20, Uppsala

-- Organizer: Institutionen för immunologi, genetik och patologi
+- Organiser: Institutionen för immunologi, genetik och patologi

 - Contact person: Eriksson, Emma